dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 In order to develop a neurocontroller, there are basically three different tasks:

-1. Implement the ANN.
-This is done by editing the file *neurocontroller.py*.
-Just check out the "TODO" in that file.
+1. Define the ANN topology.
+This is done by editing the file *controller-neuro.py*.
 2. Implement the evolutionary algorithm.
 This is done by editing the file *evolution.py*.
 Inspyred source code and documentation contains lots of examples to begin with.
-Remember that the functions *evaluate_ann()* already contains the implementation of the fitness function.
+Remember that the function *evaluate_ann()* already contains the implementation of the fitness function.
 3. Train the ANN.
-Try different parameters in order to determine which ones provides better performance.
+Try different parameters in order to determine which ones provide better performance.

 You should be able to perform the robot trainning with the following steps from the folder r2p2:

 1. Run the simulation (*python r2p2.py --scenario ../conf/scenario-neuro.json*).
 3. Run the script that implements the evolution (*python evolution.py*).
-By defaul this script generates random weights and call fot fitness assessment, so do not expect a champion robot.
+By defaul this script generates random weights so do not expect a champion robot.

 There are some issues you must address.

-* ANN topology: Number of layers and number of neurons per layer.
+- ANN topology: Number of layers and number of neurons per layer.

-* Init values of network weights.
+- Init values of network weights.

-* Type of EA to implement.
+- Type of EA to implement.
 You can use any optimization algorithm: GA, ES, SA, or any other.

-* EA parameters settings.
+- EA parameters settings.

-* Many short runs or few long runs.
+- Computational resources are limited, so you must decide whether use many short runs or few long runs.

 ## Tips

+- Neuroevolution will give you what you request in ways that you do not expect.
+Enjoy it.

 - Disable the GUI to get the best from your (scarce) computational resources.